You are here:

 Cleaning Up Electronic Waste

 Indonesia participates in the International E-Waste Management Network (IEMN), which enables environmental officials from around the world to directly exchange best practices related to e-waste management.

-Through their participation in the network, the Indonesian Ministry of Environment has shared its experiences related to e-waste management, learned from officials across the region, and participated in workshops on e-waste management in the U.S. and Taiwan.
+Through their participation in the network, the Indonesia Ministry of Environment and Forestry (MoEF) has shared its experiences related to e-waste management, learned from officials across the region, and participated in workshops on e-waste management in the U.S. and Taiwan.

 - Learn more about the International E-Waste Management Network (IEMN).